atmandarji/competitive-coding/README.md

 # About

 Hello there!
-This repo is all about dynamic programming.
-It contains solutions to some of the dynamic programming problems from various platforms.
+This repo is all about competitive coding.
+It contains solutions to some of the programming problems from various platforms and contests!<br>You can find the URL of the question on the top of each code.

 ## To run any code on Linux or MacOS